-DEADWOOD – The Lead-Deadwood High School speech and debate team will perform at the Homestake Adams Research and Cultural Center (HARCC) on Monday, February 11, 2019, at 6:00 p.m.
+DEADWOOD – The Lead-Deadwood High School speech and debate team has been rescheduled to perform at the Homestake Adams Research and Cultural Center (HARCC) on Monday, February 24, 2020, at 6:00 p.m.
 Night of the Arts is open to the public, admission is by donation and the building is wheelchair accessible.
 Doors open at 5:45 p.m.
 The HARCC is located at 150 Sherman Street, Deadwood.

-Deadwood History’s Education Director, Amanda Brown, will present the Lead-Deadwood Speech and Debate Team with a check in the amount of $850.
-The gift is funded through the generous support of the Walter and Frances Green Trust Fund.
+Deadwood History’s Education Director, Amanda Brown, will present the Lead-Deadwood speech and debate team with a check in the amount of $850.
+The gift is funded through the generous support of the Walter and Frances Green Charitable Trust.

-The event is co-sponsored by the Deadwood Historic Preservation Commission, Adams-Mastrovich Family Foundation, Deadwood History, Inc., and Walter and Frances Green Charitable Trust.
+The event is co-sponsored by the Deadwood Historic Preservation Commission, Adams-Mastrovich Family Foundation, Deadwood History and Walter and Frances Green Charitable Trust.

 We inspire the global community by preserving and celebrating the cultural heritage of Deadwood and the Black Hills in the context of the American West through exceptional exhibits, innovative educational programs, and access to extensive collections in unique settings.